sollie11/enterbsd/README.md

 `ls -l`

-Copy the file to your VirtualBox ISO directory and setup a machine to boot from it!
+Copy the file to your VirtualBox ISO directory (via sftp) and setup a machine to boot from it!